 - Candidates do not need to hold a PhD.; however, they must hold a Bachelor’s degree and have at least three years of experience in the field of international education

-- Candidates must have a minimum of three months experience in two or more Member States
+- Academic/professional experience of 3+ months in two or more EU Member States

 - Proficiency in English is required